The hottest NFL coaching candidates: Don't rule out Josh McDaniels

 Next men up

-The coaches in this category represent the "next wave" of NFL coordinators and assistants likely to get interviews for head-coaching positions this January.
+The coaches in this category represent the next wave of NFL coordinators and assistants likely to get interviews for head-coaching positions this January.
 Of our categories, its inhabitants are probably the most likely to land the big jobs -- though in an environment like this year's, it's hard to handicap.

 John DeFilippo, offensive coordinator, Minnesota Vikings.
 There's a lack of consensus on DeFilippo's prospects -- some are high on him, others more skeptical.
 But he drew interest last year when he was Philadelphia's QBs coach, and the Vikings rank seventh this year in passing yards per game.